The Most Probable Behaviour of the Dark Energy Equation of State Indicates a Thawing Quintessence Field: Tomographic Alcock-Paczy\'nski Test with Redshift-Space Correlation Function II: Introduction

 Using this approach, we constrained the flat $w$CDM model to have $w=-0.892_{-0.050}^{+0.045}$ and $\Omega_m=0.282_{-0.023}^{+0.024}$ from the AP test alone.
 When combined with the likelihoods from Type I$a$ supernovae (SNe Ia) and SDSS baryon acoustic oscillation (BAO) analyses, the constraints became $w=-0.903_{-0.023}^{+0.023}$ and $\Omega_m=0.285_{-0.014}^{+0.009}$, ruling out the flat $\Lambda$CDM model having $w=-1$ at $4.2\sigma$ level.
 It is important to note that these tight constraints were resulted even though only low redshift data were used, and are independent of the cosmic microwave background (CMB) observations.

 In addition to the $w$CDM model where the constant $w$ represent an effective value of the dark energy equation of state parameter averaged over a certain redshift interval, \cite{2018ApJ...856...88L} has adopted the Chevallier–Polarski–Linder (CPL) parameterization of dark energy equation of state to examine the potential time evolution of $w$.
-The CPL DE model describes a time-evolving equation of state using a simple form of $w(a)=w_0+w_a(1-a)$. $w$ evolves from $w_0+w_a$ at high redshifts to $w_0$ at present.
+The CPL DE model describes a time-evolving equation of state using a simple form of $w(a)=w_0+w_a(1-a)$, where $w$ evolves from $w_0+w_a$ at high redshifts to $w_0$ at present.
 In combination of the constraint from the eAP test with those derived from Planck CMB, SDSS-III BAO, JTA SNe Ia, and $H_0$ from HST Cepheids, Li et al. obtained $\Omega_m = 0.301\pm 0.008, w_0 = -1.042\pm 0.067$, and $w_a = -0.07\pm 0.29$ (68.3\% CL).
-Therefore, there was no evidence for evolving DE equation of state.

 Since Li et al.'s work the eAP test has been improved by utilizing the radial shape of correlation function in addition to its angular dependence, resulting in an increase of the constraining power of the test by about 40\% \citep{2019ApJ...881..146P}.
 Furthermore, a set of cosmological simulations are now available for estimating the cosmology-dependent systematics, which allows further tighter constraints on cosmological parameters \citep{2023ApJ...953...98D}.
 Most critically, Li et al. has obtained their constraints in combination with the Planck CMB results.
 As there are many evidence that the cosmology constrained by CMB data tends to be inconsistent with that from low-redshift data \citep{2019ApJ...876...85R,2019MNRAS.484L..64S,2016JCAP...10..019B,2018A&A...609A..72D,2019ApJ...875..145K,2019ApJ...874...32R,2019JCAP...09..006C,2017MNRAS.465.1454H,2013A&A...555A..30B,2015A&A...574A..59D} and the forced combination of statistically mutually excluding results can result in nonsensical results, it is desirable not to combine the constraints of low-redshift probes with CMB results under the currently popular cosmological paradigms.
 In this paper we will constrain the CPL parameters $w_0$ and $w_a$ as well as the density parameter $\Omega_m$ using the same SDSS data but without combining the CMB results.
 Our constraints from the eAP test applied to SDSS will be then combined with those from other low-redshift observations such as upgraded SN I$a$ data and BAO-only measurements from DESI \citep{2025arXiv250314738D}.